 - Cytokines such as interferon-alpha and interleukin-2 (IL-2)

 Roswell Park’s research in immunotherapy has led to breakthrough discoveries and the development of new treatment options.
-Learn more about our Center for Immunotherapy.
+Learn more about our Division for Translational Immuno-Oncology.

 Researchers are currently evaluating Stereotactic Body Radiation Therapy (SBRT) in kidney cancer.
 When a large number of cells die at once from radiation, two consequences occur: